 The reason for this was simple.

-Mindtree could have been forgiven for thinking it was purchasing an up and coming consulting firm, one with a special relationship between its “Global Head of HANA” and Hasso Plattner.
+Mindtree could have been forgiven for thinking it was purchasing an up-and-coming consulting firm, one with a special relationship between its “Global Head of HANA” and Hasso Plattner.
 But what Mindtree did not know, and could not have known as they were not a firm with SAP knowledge (Mindtree was purchasing Bluefin Solutions to gain entry into the SAP market).
-It is that most of the information John Appleby and Bluefin Solutions were releasing to the market was false.
+Most of the information John Appleby and Bluefin Solutions were releasing to the market was false.
 This would eventually have blowback, and if Bluefin Solutions were selling privately to customers on the same basis as the claims Appleby was making in print, it is an absolute certainty that Bluefin S0lutions ended up with many disappointed customers.

 Even though Bluefin Solutions is listed has had somewhere between 200 employees, its website traffic has dropped to less than 10,000 page views in March of 2019, and they are an SAP consulting company on the decline.

 Those within Bluefin Solutions that we have spoken with primarily blame the “incompetent Indian management” of Mindtree for their decline and that the Mindtree management does not understand the SAP market.